The map

 Don't drive into the neighborhood.

-The sale spans about 30 blocks and parking is residential.
+The sale runs a mile from Pulaski to Kedzie and parking is residential.
 Pedestrian traffic will be heavy.
-If you drive, park on a major street outside the boundary (Pulaski, Belmont, Diversey) and walk in.
+If you drive, park on a major street along the edge (Pulaski, Belmont, Diversey, or Kedzie) and walk in.

 -